Ferlab-Ste-Justine/terraform-openstack-kubernetes-node/README.md

 # About

-This terraform module provisions a worker or master node for a kubernetes cluster.
+This terraform module provisions a base vm that can be setup as a worker or master node for a kubernetes cluster.

 # Usage